diatomzone/diatomzone.github.io/collections/_articles/coding/sitefeatures.md

 - <sup>1</sup> SPACING IS MY #1 GRIPE EVER DEATH AND DESTRUCTION {{site.data.emojis.explosion}}
 - <sup>2</sup> WHY ARE THEY DIFFERENT {{site.data.emojis.ungalo}}
-- <sup>3</sup> EDIT: apparently default works perfectly fine on chrome FIREFOX HOW COULD YOU DO THIS TO MEEEEE
+- <sup>3</sup> EDIT: apparently default works perfectly fine on chrome and mobile firefox FIREFOX HOW COULD YOU DO THIS TO MEEEEEEE